Master-Bilt Refrigeration News & Product Information

 Electronic systems that control removal of frost build-up through reverse cycle defrost, provide on-demand defrost and offer internet monitoring of all setpoints and diagnostics are more than just a convenience.
 They reduce installation labor and material costs while increasing energy efficiency.
 In some cases, the savings on wiring installation alone covers the cost of the controller.

 Outdoor walk-ins and warehouses typically require roofs and there are several types available.
-The most basic roof is a vinyl membrane type which comes in rolls and is cut to fit your roof.
+The vinyl membrane roof is the basic type and comes in a roll which is cut to fit your roof.
 Membrane roofs are available for a maximum of 2400 actual square feet roof surface area.
-These roofs can also be constructed with a slope for added rain run-off.
+Adding a slope to these roofs also helps with rain run-off.